 The final step in the installation was to connect the antenna control cables to Scorpion’s antenna control switch and mount the switch on the console with velcro strips.
 This switch is used to raise or lower the antenna, changing the length of the loading coil to tune the antenna for different bands and frequencies.
 I also installed crimp-on connectors on the RG-8X feedline and connected it to the radio and to the antenna.
 A quick check of the antenna’s SWR on 20m confirmed that the antenna and feedline were working correctly.

 I was able to make contacts on the 17m, 20m, 40m, and 80m bands with the new antenna last evening and it works great.
 I am particularly pleased with the antenna’s performance on 80m.
 I made several contacts on this band out to about 2,000 mi and was receiving signal reports ranging from 58 to 59+20dB.
 These results are very good considering the short length of the antenna’s Cap Hat/Rod (only 3 feet) and that I was using only 100W.

 *** Safe operation of your vehicle requires your full attention on the road.
 You SHOULD NOT try to tune your antennas or your radio while your vehicle is in motion.
 Safety requires that you perform these actions only when your vehicle is stopped and parked safely. ***

-The next stage of our Mobile HF project will be the installation of a mobile amplifier, automatic antenna controller and 160m band add ons to the Scorpion antenna.
-I hope to work some of our readers on the HF bands from our truck soon!
+The next stage of our Mobile HF project will be the installation of a mobile amplifier, automatic antenna controller, and 160m band add ons to the Scorpion antenna.
+I hope to work with some of our readers on the HF bands from our truck soon!

 – Fred (AB1OC)